 Violation of Sections 55, 56 and 66 of R.A.
 No. 8791 Bangko Sentral ng Pilipinas (BSP) The same complaint filed with the DOJ in the above proceeding was filed with BSP.
 The parties are presently marking their respective evidence prior to the submission of their position papers.
 Violation of Article 315 of the Revised Penal Code in relation to Presidential Decree No. 1689, and Section 21 (f) (10) of R.A.
-No. 3591, as amended DOJ The complaint i submitted for resolution.
+No. 3591, as amended DOJ The complaint is submitted for resolution.
 Violation of Section 37 of R.A.
 No. 7653 BSP The same complaint filed with the DOJ mentioned in the immediately preceding paragraph was filed with BSP.
 Pre-trial conference is ongoing.
 Violation of Section 21 (f) (10) of R.A.
 No. 3591 Regional Trial Court Pre-trial conference is ongoing.
 Violation of Section 21 (f) (10) of R.A.
-No. 3591 BSP The same complaint which gave rise to the case in the immediately preceding paragraph was filed with the BSP.
-There is no resolution to date.
+No. 3591